-If the cutting edge side is worn, flip the cutting edge; refer to Flipping the Urethane Cutting Edge (page 39).
+If your plow has a steel cutting edge and it appears worn, purchase a new cutting edge.
+If your plow has a urethane cutting edge and 1 side is worn, flip the cutting edge; refer to Flipping the Urethane Cutting Edge (page 39).
 If both sides of the urethane cutting edge are worn, purchase a new cutting edge.